Lake Rotorua: Tourist attraction

-Lake Rotorua flows directly into Lake Rotoiti via the Ohau Channel at the north eastern corner of the lake; this channel is navigable by boat and is also favoured by fly fishermen.
+The Ohau Channel is navigable by boat and is also favoured by fly fishermen.
 The Ohau channel joins at the Mourea delta, an area with very low water levels.
 This area is frequented by novice kayakers and swimmers.
-Nearby is the ancestral land of the Ngati Pikiao hapu of the Te Arawa tribe.
+Nearby is the ancestral land of the Ngāti Pikiao hapū of the Te Arawa tribe.
 From Lake Rotoiti the waters of Lake Rotorua flow to the Kaituna River into the Pacific Ocean near Maketu; the rapid descent from over 900 feet above sea level in less than 20 km has created an area used for extreme kayaking and white water rafting.